Causeway connections in the Outer Hebrides

-In the Uists and Benbecula there’s a real sense of community and continuity.
+In the Uists and Benbecula there’s a feeling of community and continuity.
+It’s a hard landscape with long horizons and big skies and sometimes more water than land.
+There is also a strong sense of tradition.
 But are weird arty installations the best way of memorialising the past?

-But, especially in the northern sector, it's also a landscape of water – intersecting, sinuous lochs, both fresh and tidal.
+But, especially in the northern sector, this is also a landscape of water – intersecting, sinuous lochs, both fresh and tidal.
 In places, hardly land at all.

 (Pictured here) Kildonan Museum – carpark view.
 See?
 I told you South Uist was a bit sparse in places.

-(Pictured here) Mackerel, uhmm, sculpture-thing at Lochmaddy.
+(Pictured here) Mackerelly herring, uhmm, sculpture-thing at Lochmaddy.
 It’s on the shore and about, oh, 15ft / 4.5m long.

 (Pictured here) The Listening Place art installation, South Lochboisdale.
 Perhaps the message was ‘Now listen up, you really ought to get into recycling.’